 II.
-His claim reveals what He can do (25b-26a).
+Jesus teaches us what He can do (25b-26a).

-He told Martha that He can do two things, and these put Him in a class all by Himself.
+He told Martha that He can do two things that no one else can do.

 A. He enables the dead to live again.
 "He who believes in me will live, even though he dies."

 If your doctor said that to you, you would head for the door immediately.
 If he said, "Listen.
 You have a terminal disease.
 But if you'll just believe in me, you'll live even though you die."
 That's a ludicrous claim coming from the lips of a mere mortal.